NethServer/nethsecurity/docs/quickstart.md

 ### Install from USB to disk

-Since running from the USB stick does not guarantee best performances, you can also install NextSecurity to the hard disk while running it from the USB stick itself:
+Since running from the USB stick does not guarantee best performances, you can also install NethSecurity to the hard disk while running it from the USB stick itself:

 1. make sure the server has Internet access
 2. connect to the server using VGA, serial console or SSH